jiachenyee/IDAssignment2/README.md

   - Description
       - A mock-up credit card is displayed with the users payment details, which are collected when they sign up for membership.
       - If they prefer to use another credit/debit card or other payment methods such as Grab/Apple Pay, they can proceed to fill in the details of the payment form by clicking on the "Use another payment method" button.
+      - The final total price will be calculated based on the different prices for tax, delivery and subtotal.
+It will be displayed in the huge payment button alongside the point bar.
   - {display}